 Watch as White House press secretary Jen Psaki holds briefing

-White House press secretary Jen Psaki is giving her daily briefing to the press as Covid cases continue to rise in the US amidst a surge of the more infectious Delta variant.
+White House press secretary Jen Psaki is holding her daily press briefing, with topics such as the continuing rising Covid cases in the US, and Biden’s decision to pull troops out of Afghanistan likely to feature.

-Psaki is likely to face questions about the resignation of New York Governor Andrew Cuomo amid accusations of sexual harassment.

-On his decision to step aside, Cuomo said: “Wasting energy on distractions is the last thing that state government should be doing, and I can not be the cause of that.”
+President Biden has said he has no regrets over the decision to withdraw US troops from the region, despite the gains being made from the Taliban in recent weeks.
+The president has said that the leaders in Afghanistan must come together and fight for themselves, as he cited the number of US lives lost in the conflict.

 Up next